-A visa is a formal document granted by the government of the country you are entering that gives you permission to stay in the country for a given amount of time.
-Each country has its own regulations so be sure to check the US Department of State if you are U.S. citizen to see if a visa is mandatory.
+A visa is a formal document granted by the

+government of the country you are entering that gives you permission to stay in the country for a given amount of time.
+Each country has its own regulations so be sure to check http://travel.state.gov/visa/ if you are U.S. citizen to see if a visa is mandatory.
 For international students, please check with your own government to find the proper visa procedures and inform International Student and Scholar Services of your intent to leave the US to avoid visa issues.